Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 set( EXAMPLE_BACKEND_INSTALL_DIR "${BINARY_LIBRARIES_INSTALL_DIR}/example" )
 ```

 used in the following steps.
+The same binary file may implement multiple
+backends.
+For example, both the reference and the OMP backend share
+the same binary file, i.e., the one generated for shared memory backends.

 For convenience, the macro `addBackendWrapperGenOptions` is provided to
 automatically generate the necessary variables according to the internal naming